jeffchang5/Wag/README.md

-# Stack Overflow Users
+# Wag

-This project is an implementation of the specs required by the Procore challenge criteria.
+This project is an implementation of the specs required by the Wag challenge criteria.
 The app requires Android 5.1 and above.

 ### Getting Started